FlavioLorenzi/cartoonGAN_tensorflow2/README.md

 The work consisted of a process of re-elaboration and re-implementation of the gan presented by https://github.com/mnicnc404/CartoonGan-tensorflow.
 Finally she was trained with colab on a new set of images to then observe the results.
 ![](gan.jpg)

+NB: Our method takes unpaired photos and cartoon images for training: we captured key frames from the Cartoon film ”Spirited Away” of Hayao Miyazaki.

 ## Documentation
 You can read our final technical documentation about this project here [DOCUMENTATION](./CartoonGAN__Generative_Adversarial_Networks_for_Photo_Cartoonization.pdf)